Peace

 Unfortunately, ‘badass’ doesn’t mean ‘bulletproof’ (although these guys came pretty close).
 Jani was killed in action while leading his group as ‘point team’ for a larger group on a search and destroy mission.

-He was celebrated as a war hero, awarded various medals and promoted to the rank of Captain, posthumously (I don’t mean to belittle these things, but I’d rather have my brother than those old pieces of metal and wall plaques, any day!).
+He was celebrated as a war hero, awarded various medals and promoted to the rank of Captain (posthumously).
+I don’t mean to belittle these things, but I’d rather have my brother than those old pieces of metal and wall plaques, any old day!

-Jani was 8 years my senior.
-As an older sibling, he bore a fair amount of responsibility for my welfare and upbringing when I was a child.
-He could often be seen dragging my snotty-nosed younger self to and from school.
+Jani was eight years my senior.
+As an older sibling, he bore a fair amount of responsibility for my upbringing and welfare when I was a child.
+He could often be seen dragging my snotty-nosed younger-self to and from school.

 School life in Sri Lanka wasn’t without its share of drama.
 I remember how he turned up on his 10-speed bicycle, to take me home after riots had broken out in the country and the transport system had been shut down.